microsoft/azure-health-data-services-workshop/Challenge-06 - Research Azure Data Analytics/Readme.md

 **Research question:** Are gender and/or age good predictors of Flu vaccination rates?

 ### Learning Objectives for Challenge-06
+By the end of this challenge you will be able to

 * Import Anonymized FHIR data into Azure Databricks
 * Flatten the data into a tabular format
 * Produce descriptive statistics on the dataset